How To Select Your Wood Type

 Yes.
 Your tenon cutters can take any log smaller than the wide end of the tenon cutter.
 So If you have a 2" x 4 1/2" tenon cutter, you can use any size log that is up to 4 1/2".
 So a 2", 3" or 4" will all fit fine.

 Keep in mind, though, that if you are working with a 2" x 4 1/2" tenon cutter, you would not want to use a log or branch that is smaller than your tenon size.
-If the log is already smaller than the 2" tenon of the cutter, you couldn't cut a 2" tenon on the end, right?
+If the log is already smaller than the 2" tenon of the cutter, you obviously cannot cut a 2" tenon on the end.

 How Often Will I Need To Change The Blades?